guillermosnipe/airfrance-booking-client/README.md

 # Airfrance Booking Client

-This web application will allow the user to look for her/his bookings.
-It uses graphQL behind the scenes.
+This web application will allow the user to look for her/his AF bookings.
 After providing a valid booking number and family name the results will be displayed.

 ## Prerequisites